 - 2 1/2 cups (16 ounces) fresh or frozen corn

-- 2 tablespoons bacon fat or vegetable oil
+- 2 tablespoons bacon drippings or mild vegetable oil

 - 3. Place the bacon on 2 rimmed baking sheets.
 Bake for about 15 to 20 minutes, or until the bacon is crisp.
-Using tongs or a fork, transfer the pieces to a plate lined with paper towels.
-Drain the fat from the skillet into a stainless-steel bowl and save for greasing the pan.
+Using tongs or a fork, transfer the bacon to a plate lined with paper towels.
+Drain the fat from the skillet into a stainless-steel bowl and reserve it.
 When the bacon has cooled, crumble it into coarse pieces.

-- 7. Allow the cornbread to cool in the pan for at least 15 minutes before slicing it into squares or wedges.
+- 7. Let the bacon cornbread cool in the pan for at least 15 minutes before slicing it into squares or wedges.
 Serve warm.